pypa/packaging.python.org/source/specifications/index-hosted-attestations.rst

 ``verification_material.transparency_entries`` on a policy basis, e.g. requiring at least one transparency log entry or a threshold of entries.
-When verifying transparency entries, the verifier **MUST** confirm that the inclusion time for each entry lies within the signing certificate's validity period.
+When verifying transparency entries, the verifier **MUST** confirm that the inclusion time for each entry lies within the signing certificate's validity period: Inclusion time is either embedded in the entry (``integrated_time``) or provided as RFC3161 timestamp in ``verification_material.timestamps``.

 .. _appendix: